sanath-narasimhan/academic-static/content/post/HDILAB-goals.md

 >I have been working in **HDILAB** over the course of Spring 2019.
 This was my first ever experience in research work and I quite enjoyed the workflow.
 Documentation was an alien concept that I was introduced to which seemed like the missing piece of the puzzle for me to further improve and reflect upon what I have learnt.
-It had been my life long dream to be developing games at some calibre and I finally took a step into this world learning animation and VR control mapping in Unity3D.
+It had been my lifelong dream to be developing games at some calibre and I finally took a step into this world learning animation and VR control mapping in Unity3D.
 I was exposed to the current state of AI and deep learning approaches.
 I got experience giving a live seminar over **Multi-Layer Perceptron** implementation with **numpy** in **python3**.
 I read about many ways of creating virtual environment and how reinforcement learning played a key role in the current